hphelion/documentation/upload-publish-partner-images135.md

     * have [supporting documentation](#publishDocReqs).
     * support the VirtIO disk driver and network driver.
     * be configured to use DHCP for its primary network interface.
-    * not have a MAC address tied to its primary network interface; an instance booted in the HP Helion Cloud gets a random MAC address assigned by the HP Helion Cloud infrastructure.
+    * not have a MAC address tied to its primary network interface; an instance booted in the HP Helion Public Cloud gets a random MAC address assigned by the HP Helion Public Cloud infrastructure.
     * be self-contained; it should not be a multi-part image, e.g., one that references a separate ramdisk/kernel.
     * be in the `qcow2` format
 * An image should:
-    * support the x86_64 architecture; the HP Helion Cloud supports the i686 architecture, but it is not as efficient.
+    * support the x86_64 architecture; the HP Helion Public Cloud supports the i686 architecture, but it is not as efficient.

 #### Linux requirements #### {#publishLinuxReqs}
 Additionally, any Linux image: